lisa-lumos/Snowflake/07b-storage-lifecyel-policies.md

 Archive storage tiers:
 - Cool: fast retrieval time, min archival period is 90d.
 - Cold: cost savings than cool, long retrieval time.
+Min 180d.

 When you attach a storage lifecycle policy to a table, Snowflake waits approximately 24 hours before running it for the first time.